Karan1223/HighSchool-Prediction-BigData/README.md

 This is a Big Data Project.

-This is a proejct to predict if a student would attend colled or not based upon various factors.
+This is a project to predict if a student would attend college or not based upon various factors.

-PPT file contains all the necessary explanation.
+The PPT file contains all the necessary explanations.

-Project.json is the Zeplin file where all the visualization were preformed.
+Project.json is the Zeplin file where all the visualizations were preformed.